stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

 title: Stormpath Node.js Quickstart
 ---

-Welcome to the Stormpath Node.js Quickstart!
+Welcome to Stormpath's Node.js Quickstart!

-This quickstart will get you up and running with Stormpath in about 7 minutes and give you a good initial feel for the Stormpath Node.js SDK.
+This quickstart will get you up and running with Stormpath in about 7 minutes and give you a good initial feel for the Stormpath Node.js library.
 During this quickstart, you will do the following:

- * Install the Stormpath SDK
+ * Install the Stormpath library.
- * Create an API Key that allows you to make REST API calls with Stormpath
+ * Create an API Key that allows you to make REST API calls with Stormpath.
- * Register an Application
+ * Register an Application.
- * Create a User Account
+ * Create a User Account.
- * Search for a User Account
+ * Search for a User Account.
- * Authenticate a User Account
+ * Authenticate a User Account.

 Stormpath also can do a lot more (*like Groups, Multitenancy, Social Integration, and Security workflows*) which you can learn more about at the end